CodingNomads/articles/code-is-text/code-is-text.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CAOOILNwI5M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Note**: If you don't already have Python installed on your computer, visit <a target="_blank" href="https://www.python.org/downloads/">Python.org</a> to download it.
 This tutorial is taught for UNIX-based systems (Mac & Linux).
-If you are on Windows and you don't have Python pre-installed, you can also build the game in an online coding interface, such as [repl.it](https://repl.it/){:target="_blank"}.
+If you are on Windows and you don't have Python pre-installed, you can also build the game in an online coding interface, such as [repl.it](https://repl.it/).

 ## Build the Game

+The first step in building your Python project for beginners game is to write your code in a text editor.

+### Coding in your text editor

 Open up any Text Editor - this can be as simple as the built-in TextEdit program on MacOS: